Scrum Master Interview: Demand Creates Supply and the Job Market for Agile Practitioners is No Exception

 Peer Recruiting is the new hiring: Shortly, all creative, technology-based organizations will need to abandon the command & control structures that served the industrial world of the 20th century so well.
 Instead, they will reorganize themselves around autonomous teams to deal with the complexity and pace of innovation of the 21st century.

-In such an agile world, recruiting will become a team decision, and the role of the human resources department will change into a supportive one.
+In such an agile world, recruiting will become a team decision, and the “human resources” department’s role will change into a supportive one.
 Recruiters will need to become servant leaders or facilitators, guiding the peer recruiting process.

-The following guide to peer recruiting is based on my experience in participating in the recruiting of such team members with Scrum-related roles over the last five years.
-This first article will cover the Scrum master role.
+The following guide to peer recruiting is based on my experience in participating in recruiting Scrum Team members over the last ten years.
+This first article will cover the Scrum Master role.

 TL; DR: Scrum Master Job — 4 Steps to Identify Suitable Employers or Clients

 Are you considering a new Scrum Master job?
 However, you are not sure that it is the right organization?
 Don’t worry; there are four steps of proactive research to identify suitable employers or clients for Scrum Masters and avoid disappointment later.